2024-25 Catalog

 Admission to graduate study in chemistry assumes that a student has met, or is willing to meet though further study, minimum undergraduate requirements for a bachelor’s degree in chemistry.
 This would include (beyond two semesters of introductory chemistry) two semesters of organic chemistry, two semesters of physical chemistry, two semesters of analytical chemistry and one semester of inorganic chemistry.
 A promising student whose degree is in a field related to chemistry (e.g., biology, chemical engineering) may be admitted to graduate study in chemistry provided that any deficiencies in basic chemistry preparation are made up in the first year of graduate study, noting that some of the courses required for this may not carry graduate credit.

-The Chemistry Department administers proficiency examinations at the advanced undergraduate level in analytical, biochemistry, inorganic, organic and physical chemistry to all regular graduate students at the time of matriculation.
-Each student is required to take three examinations.
-Information regarding material to be covered on these examinations will be sent to each student several months in advance of matriculation.
+The Chemistry Department administers proficiency examinations at the undergraduate level upon matriculation to Lehigh.
+Information on the examinations will be sent to each student several months in advance of matriculation.
 It is expected that each student will prepare diligently for these tests.
-A Ph.D. candidate must show proficiency in three areas.
+A Ph.D. candidate must show proficiency in the areas tested.
 An incoming student who fails one or more of the examinations will have two additional opportunities to demonstrate proficiency by re-taking the examination(s).
 The student is highly encouraged to meet with the Graduate Advising Director to determine the best course of action in light of the exam performance and projected area of study.
 The student may prepare for the examination(s) by self-study and/or enrolling in or auditing of appropriate courses, and is strongly encouraged to seek faculty advice on preparing to retake any exam.

 Doctor of Philosophy Degree